 Can the imperative be matched with the pronouns?
 Yes, it can.

 Mi dica, mi scusi!
 Non mi segua!
 Non lo mangiamo!

 Also, with the apostrophized imperative forms (fa’, da’, sta’, di’, va’) the first letter of the attached pronoun is doubled, being the exception gli and its compound forms.

 Dimmi la verità!
 Tell me the truth!

 Dammi la borsa!
 Give me the bag!

 In negative form, the pronouns can either precede the verb or merge with it at end.

-Here you can find plenty with patterns and exercises to practise the Imperative
+Here you can find plenty of patterns and exercises to practice the Imperative